fluiddyn/transonic/README.rst

 Command :code:`# pythran block`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FluidPythran blocks can be used with classes and more generally in functions
+Transonic blocks can be used with classes and more generally in functions
 with lines that cannot be compiled by Pythran.

 .. code :: python

-    from fluidpythran import FluidPythran
+    from transonic import Transonic

-    fp = FluidPythran()
+    fp = Transonic()

     class MyClass: